xinity/dcos-docs-site/pages/1.13/installing/universal-installer/aws/index.md

     For this guide we are going to use the default superuser and password to login:

-    Username: bootstrapuser Password: deleteme
+    `Username: bootstrapuser`
+    `Password: deleteme`

-    <p class="message--important"><strong>IMPORTANT: </strong>Please note that this should NOT be used in a Production environment and you will need generate a password hash.</p>
+    <p class="message--important"><strong>IMPORTANT: </strong>Please note that this should NOT be used in production environments and you will need to generate a password hash.</p>

-1. This sample configuration file will get you started on the installation of an open source DC/OS 1.12.0 cluster with the following nodes:
+2. This sample configuration file will get you started on the installation of an open source DC/OS 1.12.0 cluster with the following nodes:

     - 1 Master
     - 2 Private Agents